sacooper/Faction/API.md

 #### /api/update (GET)
 - Success: 200 OK
     - Body contains {factions:[], new_friends:[], pending_requests:[], responses[{faction_id, response}]}
-    - factions: Empty list if no new factions, otherwise IDs of new factions
+    - factions: Empty list if no new factions, otherwise list of {faction_id, story, sender, fact}
     - new_friends: Empty list if no new friends (i.e. pending friend requests that have been approved), otherwise, list of usernames with approved friends
     - pending_requests: Empty list if no new pending requests, otherwise, list contains usernames of people who requested to be this person's friend
     - Should subsequently send GET request to /api/factions/get?id=...&faction_id=... to get factions